History of the Boston Red Sox: 2019–present: The Chaim Bloom Era and the Years of Mediocrity

 After their World Series victory, the Red Sox went 84–78 in 2019 and missed the playoffs.
-Chaim Bloom was hired on October 2, 2019 to be the new president of baseball operations after the firing of Dave Dombrowski.
+Chaim Bloom was hired on October 2, 2019, to be the new president of baseball operations after the firing of Dave Dombrowski.
 On February 10, 2020, the Red Sox traded Mookie Betts to the Los Angeles Dodgers, who subsequently signed him to a 12-year extension.
 In the 2020 season, which was shortened to 60 games due to the COVID-19 pandemic, the Red Sox finished last in the AL East with a 24–36 record.

 In 2021, the Red Sox clinched an AL wild card spot in a tight race with the New York Yankees, the Toronto Blue Jays and the Seattle Mariners.
 They defeated the Yankees in the AL Wild Card Game and faced the Tampa Bay Rays in the ALDS.
 The Red Sox won three games to one, walking off in the final two games.
 In the ALCS, the Red Sox would be eliminated by the Houston Astros in six games.

 In 2022, the Red Sox fell back into the cellar of the AL East with a 78–84 record.
 The offseason saw the departure of shorstop Xander Bogaerts, who signed an 11-year contract with the San Diego Padres.

+On September 4, 2023, the Red Sox fired Chaim Bloom, ending his tenure.
+The Red Sox ended the season with a 78–84 record and last place in the AL East for the second straight year.
+The 2024 season saw minimal improvement in the Red Sox, who finished third in the AL East with an 81–81 record.